DPI vs PPI: Key Differences

 PPI = √(width_px² + height_px²) ÷ diagonal_inches

-For example: a 27-inch monitor running at 2560×1440 has a diagonal pixel count of approximately 2,937 pixels.
-Dividing by 27 inches gives 108.8 PPI.
-This number is a physical property of that panel's manufacturing — it will be 108.8 PPI whether you run it at 100% Windows scaling or 200% scaling, whether you connect via HDMI or DisplayPort.
+This number is a physical property of that panel’s manufacturing.
+It will be 108.8 PPI whether you run it at 100% Windows scaling or 200% scaling, whether you connect via HDMI or DisplayPort.

-PPI directly determines how sharp the screen looks.
-Higher PPI = smaller pixels = sharper image.
-For desktop monitors at arm's length, 108–110 PPI is the sweet spot where pixels become effectively invisible without requiring OS scaling.
+For desktop monitors at arm’s length, 108–110 PPI is the sweet spot where pixels become effectively invisible without requiring OS scaling.
 Our full PPI guide covers every common monitor size and resolution combination.

 DPI describes how many individual ink dots a printer places per linear inch of paper.
 It is a print industry measurement with no direct relationship to screen pixels.
-A 600 DPI laser printer places 600 ink dots per inch on paper.
-For photo prints, 300 DPI is the professional quality standard.

-The confusion arises because ink dots and screen pixels both produce images, but through completely different physical mechanisms.
 A printer dot is a tiny droplet of ink deposited on paper.
 A pixel is a self-luminous element on a screen.
 The two technologies have different density requirements because:

 - Print is static and often viewed close-up (books, photo prints); screens are viewed at arm’s length or further

-The critical point: your screen's PPI has almost nothing to do with print quality.
+The critical point: your screen’s PPI has almost nothing to do with print quality.
 A photo on a 92 PPI monitor can produce a perfect 300 DPI print as long as the image file has enough pixel dimensions.
-A 92 PPI display showing a 6000×4000 pixel photo can print it at 20×13 inches at 300 DPI — the screen's density is irrelevant to the print output.

-Windows DPI (Display Scaling)
+Windows DPI (display scaling)

-In Windows, "DPI" is reused to describe a software scaling multiplier applied to the entire user interface.
+In Windows, “DPI” is reused to describe a software scaling multiplier applied to the entire user interface.
 It is not a physical measurement of anything.
 Windows uses 96 DPI as the 100% scaling baseline.
-144 DPI = 150% scaling.
-192 DPI = 200% scaling.
-This setting controls how large UI elements, text, and icons appear on screen.

 Windows introduced DPI-aware scaling to handle high-resolution monitors.
-When you buy a 4K display and attach it to a PC, text and icons at 100% scaling would be tiny — because 4K packs four times as many pixels into the same physical space.
-Windows scaling increases the logical size of UI elements so they remain comfortably readable.
+When you buy a 4K display and attach it to a PC, text and icons at 100% scaling would be tiny.

 This is entirely a software operation.
 Changing “DPI” in Display Settings does not: